10 Common Invoicing Mistakes (And How to Avoid Them)

 5. Making It Difficult For Your Clients to Pay

 You could do everything else right, but if you fail to provide a smooth way for your clients to pay, you’re likely to see many of them join your aged debtor list.
+One easy way to avoid this is offering multiple payment options.

 We shouldn’t have to sell you on the benefits here.
 In a nutshell, your whole invoicing process should be geared towards making payment the easiest task your clients have to complete all month.
 There’s a direct correlation between a convoluted payment process involving complex instructions and details, and a delayed payment.